 The race is limited to 40 entrants, but in reality, there are hundreds of horses that might have been put forward to race each year.
 The application process starts around 2 months prior to the start of the race in February.
 A process that’s called ‘scratching’ occurs in the weeks leading up, which basically means the organisers or even trainers decide to remove horses from the running.

-As the race gets nearer, the handicapping committee will start to step in and look at a number of key factors shown in the table below.
+As the race gets nearer, the handicapping committee will start to step in and look at a number of key factors shown in the list below.

 Grand National Racehorse Entry Criteria